EU Commission approves UK's Carphone, Dixons merger

-LONDON The European Commission has unconditionally approved the 3.8 billion pound ($6.4 billion) merger of Britain's Carphone Warehouse CPW.L and Dixons Retail DXNS.L, Carphone Warehouse said on Wednesday.
+LONDON, June 25 The European Commission has unconditionally approved the 3.8 billion pound ($6.4 billion) merger of Britain's Carphone Warehouse and Dixons Retail , Carphone Warehouse said on Wednesday.

 Carphone, Europe's biggest independent mobile phone retailer, and Dixons, Europe's second-largest electrical retailer, announced their intention to merge on May 15.